-- a. test A.3.8.2.1 shall be conducted at a location where the beacon has clear visibility to the available GNSS satellites; and - b. tests A.3.8.2.1 and A.3.8.2.2 shall be conducted with the beacon in all the configurations required by Figure 4.2 as applicable per the manufacturer's declaration of Operational Configurations in Annex G.
+- a) tests A.3.8.2.1 and A.3.8.2.2. (when moving the beacon) shall be conducted at a location where the beacon has clear visibility to the available GNSS satellites; and - b) tests A.3.8.2.1 and A.3.8.2.2 shall be conducted with the beacon in all the configurations required by Figure 4.2 as applicable per the manufacturer's declaration of Operational Configurations in Annex G.

-A.3.8.3 Encoded Position Data Update Interval 1
+A.3.8.3 Encoded Position Data Update Interval

-If the beacon is capable of updating the encoded position data, apply the appropriate navigation signal or navigation data input to the beacon which should cause the encoded position data to update and verify that the beacon does not update the digital message within 5 minutes after the time of the last update.
+If the beacon is capable of updating the encoded position data, apply the appropriate navigation signal or navigation data input to the beacon which should cause the encoded position data to update and verify that the beacon does not update the digital message within 5 minutes after the time of the last update (not applicable to ELT(DT)s).

-Verify that the beacon updates the digital message in accordance with the manufacturer's design.
+Verify that the beacon updates the digital message in accordance with the manufacturer's design, for ELT(DT)s this shall be within 2 seconds immediately prior to every 406 MHz transmission.
 If the beacon design does not allow encoded position data updates, verify that the encoded position data in the digital message does not change when the appropriate navigation signal, or navigation data input to the beacon, are applied.

-For beacons with an internal navigation device, continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km2 for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km for beacons coded with User-Location protocols until the end of the declared minimum duration of continuous operation (depending beacon type).
+For all beacons with an internal navigation device (except ELT(DT)s), continue changing the appropriate navigation signal once every 4 minutes and 55 seconds by a distance of at least 1 km and no more than 30 km[†] for beacons coded with Standard, National or RLS Location protocols, and at least 10.5 km and no more than 30 km for beacons coded with User-Location protocols until the end of the declared minimum duration of continuous operation (depending beacon type).
 Ensure that the encoded position data in the digital message changes in accordance with the requirements of C/S T.001 4.5.5.4 and as declared by the manufacturer in their location data update scheme.